parragajp/parragajp/README.md

 Machine Learning Engineer & Python Developer | Entrepreneur
 -----------------------------------------------------------

 My first exposure to code was back in middle school where I learned C#.
 I learned how to draw shapes 🤪 In college 🏫, I got really into data science and developed a lot of skills in Python/R. While I interning and working I developed skills in ReactJS specifically for data visualization.
+Now I focus on predictive modeling for a variety of industries.
 Coding is awesome!
 I would highly recommend it to everyone.

 * 🌍  I'm based in Utah
 * ✉️  You can contact me at [parragajp@gmail.com](mailto:parragajp@gmail.com)